 The RIAS was founded in 1916 as the professional body for all chartered architects in Scotland.
 It is considered to be the foremost professional institute in the country dealing with architecture and the built environment.

-The Incorporation works closely with The Royal Institute of British Architects (RIBA) and members living and/or working in Scotland are encouraged to take up joint membership - allowing them to enjoy the benefits of membership of both organisations at no extra cost.
-Both organisations speak with a united voice on behalf of architects and architecture within Scotland and, where appropriate, the UK and overseas.
+The Incorporation works closely with The Royal Institute of British Architects (RIBA) and members living and/or working in Scotland are encouraged to take up joint membership - please see membership subscription rates or contact email@example.com for full details of costs.
+Both organisations speak with a united voice on behalf of architects and architecture within Scotland and where appropriate, the UK and overseas.